- Interpreter at the Police Station

 - Committal Papers containing foreign language statement(s)

 - Special Provision in Wales for the Welsh Language

 - Useful Information

 The National Agreement

-The current arrangements for interpreters in criminal investigations and proceedings flow from a revised agreed protocol between CPS and other agencies in the criminal justice system - The National Agreement on the arrangements for the use of Interpreters was published in August 2008.
+The current arrangements for interpreters in criminal investigations and proceedings flow from a revised agreed protocol between CPS and other agencies in the criminal justice system - The National Agreement on the arrangements for the use of Interpreters was published in August 2008 (see NB below).
 Some sections of the National Agreement are dis-applied for those criminal justice organisations with contracts under the MoJ Framework Agreement for interpretation and translation services made with Applied Language Solutions (ALS) and dated 24 August 2011 (see National Agreement 2011 annex A).
 The Agreement reflects the introduction of the Human Rights Act 1998 and emphasises the requirement to check the competency of an interpreter.
 In all cases, Article 6 of the European Convention on Human Rights requires that an interpreter in criminal proceedings be fully competent for the task assigned.

 Sources of Interpreters

 Every interpreter working in the courts and police stations should be selected through the MoJ Framework Agreement or from the National Register of Public Service Interpreters (NRPSI).
 In a case involving a Deaf person, interpreters should be selected through the MoJ Framework Agreement or from the Council for the Advancement of Communication with Deaf People (CACDP) National Directory of Sign Language Interpreters.

 Selection through the MoJ Framework Agreement is strongly recommended as this offers a minimum and measurable standard of training and quality assurance and interpreters are subject to a Code of Conduct, standards of competence and professional skills, and disciplinary proceedings.